Stuffy McInnis

-John Phalen "Stuffy" McInnis (September 19, 1890 – February 16, 1960) was a first baseman and manager in Major League Baseball.
+John Phalen "Stuffy" McInnis (September 19, 1890 – February 16, 1960) was an American first baseman and manager in Major League Baseball.
 McInnis gained his nickname as a youngster in the Boston suburban leagues, where his spectacular playing brought shouts of "that's the stuff, kid".

 From 1909 to 1927, McInnis played for the Philadelphia Athletics (1909–1917), Boston Red Sox (1918–1921), Cleveland Indians (1922), Boston Braves (1923–1924), Pittsburgh Pirates (1925–1926) and Philadelphia Phillies (1927).
 He batted and threw right-handed.
+He won the World Series four times as a player, doing so with three different teams.

 Career

 In a 19-season career, McInnis posted a .307 batting average with 20 home runs and 1,063 RBI in 2,128 games.

 A native of Gloucester, Massachusetts, McInnis broke into baseball with the Philadelphia Athletics as a shortstop in 1909.
 Two seasons later, he replaced Harry Davis at first base as a member of the famous $100,000 infield, teaming up with second baseman Eddie Collins, third baseman Frank Baker and shortstop Jack Barry.
 As prices and costs rose in later years the tag seemed low, but at this time the group was higher-price than any.

 The Athletics were in their prime, winning the American League pennant in 1910, 1911, 1913 and 1914, and back-to-back World Championships in 1910 and 1911.
 But after they were swept by the Boston Braves in the 1914 World Series, owner Connie Mack asked waivers on three starting pitchers and began to dismantle his team in light of the attempted raids on his stars by the new Federal League.
 The $100,000 infield broke up after Collins was sold to the White Sox, Baker went to the Yankees, and Barry was sent to the Red Sox.
 Only McInnis stayed, and he was traded to the Red Sox at the end of the 1917 season.

 McInnis was part of the Red Sox in the 1918 World Series.
 He drove in the only run of Babe Ruth's 1-0 pitching victory over the Chicago Cubs in Game 1 of the Series.

 He joined Cleveland for one season in 1922 before going to the National League in 1923.
 He played with the Braves and Pirates, and also managed the Phillies in 1927, his last year in the majors.